RanjitM007/RanjitM007/README.md

 # Hi there 👋
 Am RANJIT

+      " You Can Have Data With out Information

+            But You can't get The Information Without Data"

 Give me raw data and I'll return you insights, problems to be rectified and enhancements to achieve target.
 I am always on the lookout for new projects to work

 ![AI](https://github.com/RanjitM007/Images/blob/main/ezgif.com-gif-maker.gif?raw=true)